welcome to the mayan ruins website .

 LAMANAI-Orange Walk District, Belize

-Lamanai (submerged crocodile), is one of the oldest continuously inhabited sites in the Maya World.
-This is one of a handful of Maya sites that have retained their original name.
-The archaeological Park covers about 860 acres/384 hectares, and is the second largest site in Belize.
+Lamanai (submerged crocodile), is one of the oldest, continuously inhabited archaeological zones in the Maya World.
+It is also one of a handful of Maya sites that have retained their original name.
+The archaeological park covers about 860 acres/384 hectares, and is the second largest site in Belize.
 Most of the site is unrestored and the trails lead over rainforest covered pyramids with howler monkeys roaring in the background.
-The main ceremonial structures have been nicely restored.
+The main ceremonial structures, however, have been nicely restored.

-The site lies along the west bank of the New River.
+The site lies along the west bank of the New River Lagoon, whose original Maya name may have been Dzuluinicob.
 The majority of visitors to the site take a water taxi from Orange Walk, or from the Tower Hill Toll Bridge.
-This is usually a 4 hour tour with most of it spent on the river.
+This is usually a 4 hour tour with half of it spent on the river.
 These are open sided boats and you are in a tropical rain forest, so plan on getting wet.
-A lunch is served on arrival at the site, and then a quick tour is offered before returning.
+A lunch is served upon arrival at the site, and then a tour is offered before returning.

 HOURS: 8 A.M.-5 P.M.